nathanoop/magento-2.3.4-docker/README.md

 8) You can check the server requirement are ok for magento installation in this url : http://127.0.0.1:8085/reqCheck.php

 9).
-Set up Magento bu using http://127.0.0.1:8085/, provide the same DB details added in docker-compose.yml
+Set up Magento by using http://127.0.0.1:8085/, provide the same DB details added in docker-compose.yml

 10).
 Complete the setup and site is visible in http://127.0.0.1:8085/ url.